JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/index.md

+---
+date: 2020-09-10
-# Static Sites With Sphinx and Markdown
+title: Static Sites With Sphinx and Markdown
+technologies: [sphinx]
+topics: []
+author: pwe
+subtitle: Sphinx is great for docs.
+But it's also great for richly information-rich websites.
+With MyST, you can use Markdown with Sphinx.
+thumbnail: ./python-logo.png
+tutorialItems:
+  - /tutorials/sphinx_sites/setup/
+  - /tutorials/sphinx_sites/simple_page/
+  - /tutorials/sphinx_sites/more_pages/
+  - /tutorials/sphinx_sites/linking/
+  - /tutorials/sphinx_sites/documentation/
+  - /tutorials/sphinx_sites/intersphinx/
+  - /tutorials/sphinx_sites/customizing/
+  - /tutorials/sphinx_sites/website/
+  - /tutorials/sphinx_sites/non_html/
+  - /tutorials/sphinx_sites/deploy/
+---

-Everybody knows Sphinx for documenting project, Python and otherwise.
+Everybody knows [Sphinx](https://www.sphinx-doc.org/en/master/) for documenting projects, Python and otherwise.
-But not everybody thinks of Sphinx for the rest of a site.
+But few think of Sphinx for the *rest* of a website.
+Why?
+Because Sphinx traditionally mean authoring with [reStructuredText (RST)](https://docutils.sourceforge.io/rst.html) instead of Markdown.
+While RST is very powerful, it's a bit quirky, and nowhere near the popularity of Markdown.

-With the arrival of full Markdown support via MyST, and with static site generators having a renaissance, it's time to give Sphinx a second look.
+But with the arrival of full Markdown support via [MyST](https://myst-parser.readthedocs.io/en/latest/), and with static site generators having a renaissance, it's time to give Sphinx a second look.
+Sphinx is an "information-rich" static site generator, with rich linking and many other features to author.

 This tutorial shows authoring Sphinx sites using Markdown and what it has to offer versus other approaches.